sawantaditi24/Build_Challenge_Intuit/README.md

 - **SETUP.md**: Detailed setup and installation instructions
 - **DESIGN_DECISION.md**: Comprehensive design decisions, thought process, assumptions, and implementation rationale

 > **Note:** The DESIGN_DECISION.md file is particularly important as it demonstrates the engineering thought process, architectural decisions, trade-offs considered, and the depth of analysis applied to the solution.
-This document will help you understand not just *what* was implemented, but *why* it was implemented that way.
+This document will help you(evaluator) understand not just *what* was implemented, but *why* it was implemented that way.

 ## Deliverables